incentivebeats/pso_pc/README.md

 Open your launcher.
 Since dgvoodoo is handling the upscaling to your preferred resolution, just select one of the three options for resolution instead of a custom one.

 Sidenote: In absent of a widescreen mod, if you prefer true 4:3 instead of a stretched 16:9 image my solution was to enable Gamescope in Lutris.
 However, this sort of breaks the launcher as it launches it in the higher resolution.
 When you close PSO, your launcher may crash and require stopping in your system processes.
+If anyone knows a workaround for this feel free to open an issue.

 LAUNCH THE GAME!